 Ever feel embarrassed when you don't know how to say a word?
 Don't be.
-Even the most fluent English speakers—and, ahem, political figures—stumble.
+Even the most fluent English speakers stumble.
 Besides, pronunciations change over time.
 See if you've been mispronouncing these common words.

 Let's put the kibosh, pronounced "KY-bosh," on saying this word like "kuh-BOSH."

-An initial hard (k) sound is the standard, but linguists say the (s) sound emerged as far back as the 17th century.
-Still, you'll sound ridiculous (but correct!) if you bring that hard (k) to a Boston Celtics basketball game.
+An initial hard K sound is the standard these days, according to Merriam-Webster, the S sound came first.
+Still, you'll sound ridiculous (but correct!) if you bring that hard K to a Boston Celtics basketball game.

 If pronouncing it "a-FLU-ent" is wrong, some people don't want to be right.
 The stress on this word is supposed to be on the first syllable—"AFF-lu-ent."
-But stressing the second syllable became so mainstream that dictionaries started validating the pronunciation in the 1980s.
+But stressing the second syllable became so mainstream that dictionaries eventually validated the pronunciation.

-Pronunciation quirks and mistakes happen when people try to read and speak by the rules.
-Too bad the English language doesn't always make sense.
-The past tense of "forbid" was originally supposed to be spelled and pronounced "for-bad."
-But then people started spelling it "forbade" and rhyming it with "made."
-Now linguists say the word sounds archaic any way you say it.
-Most people use "forbid" as a past or present-tense verb.
+The past tense of forbid was originally supposed to be spelled and pronounced "for-bad," but then people started spelling it as forbade and rhyming it with made.
+These days, the word sounds archaic any way you say it: Most people use forbid as a past or present-tense verb.

-Okay, so maybe this word's not that commonly used.
+OK, so maybe this word—which Merriam-Webster defines as "a petty officer on a merchant ship having charge of hull maintenance and related work"—is not that commonly used (unless you’re a fan of Below Deck).
 But now that you know it's pronounced "bo-sun," you might find more reasons to work it into conversation.